leahshizuru/bioinformatic_notebook/2022-07-25_Myriopathes_ulex_annotation.md

 Contigs.fasta file that SPAdes generated was mapped to *M. japonica* in Geneious Prime.
 A BLAST was performed on the consensus sequence (17,758 bp).
 BLAST results revealed *M. ulex* to be more similar to *Tanacetipathes thamnea* (JX45649.1) (Per.
 Ident: 99.52%) than to *Myriopathes japonica* (NC_046843.1) (Per.
 Ident: 98.68%).
 Both were identical in Query Cover (98%).

 Given BLAST results I returned to Geneious Prime and mapped contigs.fasta to *Tanacetipathes thamnea*.
-BLAST results of this consensus sequcence (17,758 bp) revealed that *M. ulex* was more similar to *T. thamnea* with a Query Cover of 99% and Per.
+BLAST results of this consensus sequcence (17,758 bp) showed *M. ulex* to be more similar to *T. thamnea* with a Query Cover of 99% and Per.
 Ident 99.38% compared to *M. japonica* (Query Cover 98%; Per.
 Ident: 99.59%).